52 Bids, Promotions, and Reassignments

 Once individuals with disabilities enter the regular workforce, or if individuals become disabled during their employment with the Postal Service, they have all bid and promotion rights afforded any employee under the applicable collective bargaining agreement.

-You activate the reasonable accommodation decision process each time you are considering an employee with a disability for a different job (either through bid, application, or other procedures).
-Engage in the same case-by-case interactive process described in 22 to do the following:
+Supervisors, managers or selecting officials, and any other organizations involved, may activate the reasonable-accommodation decision process each time they are considering an employee with a qualifying disability under the Rehabilitation Act for a different job (either through bid, application, or other procedures).
+If they do so, they must engage in the same case-by-case interactive process described in 22 to do the following:

-Focus first on the employee’s ability to perform the desired job.
-If you conclude that the employee can perform the essential functions of the job, with or without accommodation, then you must focus on accommodations that the selection process might require, e.g., examination and training.
+They must focus first on the employee’s ability to perform the desired job.
+If they conclude that the employee can perform the essential functions of the job, with or without accommodation, then they must focus on accommodations that the selection process may require (e.g., examination and training).
 This sequence is important because training processes range from those performed on-site or close to the home installation (e.g., scheme training) to those performed at a distant location for several weeks (e.g., bulk mail and maintenance training).

 The Postal Service is not obligated to train an employee for a job he or she will be unable to do even if the Postal Service could accommodate the disability during the selection process.
-However, you must make such a determination only after you have done the following:
+However, you, as the supervisor, manager, or selecting official (or other organization involved), must make such a determination only after you have done the following:

 Document the process and conclusions reached on the Reasonable Accommodation Decision Guide (see Exhibit 213(b)).